jsenv/file-size-impact/readme.md

 # Pull request comment

-This section document how to read two parts of the size impact comment: `group summary` and `size impact`.
+This section document how to read `group summary` and `size impact` in the pull request comment.

 ![legend of pull request comment](./docs/comment-legend.png)

-## group summary

-"critical files (1/2)"

-Translates into the following sentence:
+`critical files (1/2)` translates into the following sentence:

-"There is a group of files named `critical files` and pull request impacts `1` out of `2` files in this group".
+> "There is a group of files named `critical files` and pull request impacts `1` out of `2` files in this group."

-## size impact

-"83.45KB (+6.84KB / +8.92%)"

-Translates into the following sentence:
+`127.83KB (+6.84KB / +5.65%)` translates into the following sentence:

-"The size after merge is `83.45KB` and pull request adds `6.84KB` representing an increase of `8.92%` of the size before merge"
+> "The size after merge is `127.83KB` and pull request adds `6.84KB` representing an increase of `5.65%` of the size before merge."

 # Configuring a GitHub workflow